 I think, the term ‘regulatory guillotine’ does not fully and accurately describe what we do.
 Our goal is not to destroy the bad old, but to create the good new.
 And this good new should be of use for people, for those inspected.
-Our goal is to find balance between serving interests of society through respecting guarantees, rights, and legal interests of people and common sensible, optimal, reasonable monitoring and supervision activities, because we don’t want to kill business and want to provide normal conditions not only for business, but for all those inspected — Konstantin Chuychenko, Deputy Prime Minister of the Russian Federation – Chief of the Government Staff.
+Our goal is to find balance between serving interests of society through respecting guarantees, rights, and legal interests of people and common sensible, optimal, reasonable monitoring and supervision activities, because we do not want to kill business and want to provide normal conditions not only for business, but for all those inspected — Konstantin Chuychenko, Deputy Prime Minister of the Russian Federation – Chief of the Government Staff.

 A lot of ‘regulatory guillotines’ have been implemented over the last 30 years all around the world.
 This reform contributed to higher GPD — Christopher Miller, Program Leader, World Bank Russian Federation .

 The text of our law on mandatory requirements is ready, it is published for discussion. <…> What do we find important to address in this law?
 First, it is important to understand the regulatory system and mandatory requirements.
-Second, we think that it’s crucial to define the effect of a mandatory requirement in time and space.
+Second, we think that it is crucial to define the effect of a mandatory requirement in time and space.
 A significant part that has already been included in the current law structure is various competition types between mandatory requirements, that are imposed by different acts of different and equivalent legal force.
 Certain articles will be about instructions on compliance with the mandatory requirements.
 It is important for us to define the status of the comments made by a regulatory body — Yuri Lyubimov, Deputy Chief of the Government Staff of the Russian Federation.

 We have delivered a special report [for the Russian President, – Ed.] on oversight and monitoring, which defines the major set of current challenges.
 Most entrepreneurs stated that, even though the number of inspections has decreased by 42%, the administrative burden grows.
 Administrative penalties have been imposed over 984 thousand legal entities, which means that every fourth legal entity has not only been inspected but has become subject to administrative proceedings.
 Besides, the amount of fines has risen to 179 billion roubles, which is almost a fiscal measure — Boris Titov, Presidential Commissioner of the Russian Federation for the Protection of Entrepreneurs’ Rights.

-I would say that the biggest obstacle [for starting ‘regulatory guillotine’ – Ed.] is the existing disagreement about regulating monitoring and oversight activities.
+I would say that the biggest obstacle [for starting ‘regulatory guillotine’, – Ed.] is the existing disagreement about regulating monitoring and oversight activities.
 On one hand, we are said to be developing economy providing freedom of entrepreneurship; on the other hand, oversight bodies are set to identify non-compliance, impose sanctions, and sometimes, by default perform fiscal functions — Talia Khabrieva, Director, Institute of Legislation and Comparative Law under the Government of the Russian Federation.